 BITS: Isn’t it counter-nature: to be submissive even though you were betrayed and hurting?

 G: That’s the hurtful part: your being submissive when your husband doesn’t deserve it because… you just can’t.
 On your own, you want to fight back but that’s when surrender comes in.
 We just have to say, “Lord, I can’t do this but You have to do this for me.
 I’ll keep silent.”
 Somehow, God works things out.
 It’s really tough but I believe in miracles and we’ve seen them in the people we’ve been counseling.
 We’ve even seen a homosexual husband want to come back to the wife.
-I think the homosexual husband is an impossible situation.

-BITS: What about AIDS?
+BITS: What about consequences that may have?

 G: It’s a faith issue that if you do your part, God will do His part, that if you forgive, God will protect you.
 I guess that’s the power of going under His cover (submitting under God’s authority trusting that He has you covered), when you submit to Him and leave the consequences to Him.